productivity

 21. Companies are exploring AI for task management

-AI adoption in task management is accelerating as organizations look for ways to reduce manual coordination, automate repetitive work, and improve visibility across teams.
-Daily AI users report a 64% productivity lift, showing why companies are evaluating AI tools for operational workflows.
-Task capture is one of the most practical applications because it turns everyday messages into structured work.
+AI adoption in task management keeps picking up as organizations look for ways to cut manual coordination, automate repetitive work, and improve visibility across teams.
+Daily AI users report a 64% productivity lift, which explains why companies are sizing up AI tools for operational workflows.
+Task capture is one of the most practical uses, since it turns everyday messages into structured work.

 22. Larger firms are exploring AI task management

-Enterprise adoption is moving quickly as larger organizations invest in AI solutions that support automation, coordination, and workflow efficiency.
-KPMG reports 93% competitive enhancement among leaders from GenAI investments to date.
-For larger firms, AI task management helps standardize execution across departments, tools, and communication channels.
+Enterprise adoption is moving fast as larger organizations invest in AI that supports automation, coordination, and workflow efficiency.
+KPMG reports 93% competitive enhancement among leaders from their GenAI investments so far.
+For larger firms, AI task management is a way to standardize execution across departments, tools, and communication channels.

 23. AI could boost productivity over the long term

 Goldman Sachs Research estimates that generative AI could lift productivity growth by a 1.5% annual boost under widespread adoption.
-This long-term productivity potential supports investment in AI systems that reduce coordination overhead.
-AI task extraction is a practical step toward that future because it removes manual task identification from daily workflows.
+That long-term potential is a good argument for investing in AI systems that cut coordination overhead.
+AI task extraction is one practical step toward it, since it takes manual task identification out of daily workflows.

 24. AI skills are becoming essential for project professionals

-Project professionals increasingly need AI literacy as automation becomes part of everyday work.
+Project professionals increasingly need AI literacy as automation becomes part of the everyday.
 PMI’s research highlights that organizations with higher GenAI adoption report 34% GenAI adoption in project management contexts.
-This signals that AI proficiency is becoming a core competency for project managers, not an optional enhancement.
+The signal there is that AI proficiency is turning into a core competency for project managers, not a nice-to-have.

 25. Automation can reduce the manual tax of task management

-The manual tax refers to the repetitive process of reading threads across multiple tools, spotting requests, switching to a task manager, and manually copying context.
-Research on time management shows employees can lose significant time to low-value coordination, with 51% low-value work affecting productivity. this+that directly targets this tax by automatically extracting action items from messages and executing work across connected tools.
+The manual tax is the repetitive grind of reading threads across multiple tools, spotting requests, switching over to a task manager, and copying the context across by hand.
+Research on time management shows employees can lose serious time to low-value coordination, with 51% low-value work affecting productivity. this+that goes straight at that tax, extracting action items from messages automatically and running the work across connected tools.

 Implementation Priorities for Modern Task Management

-- Integration depth - Tools must connect to existing communication channels without requiring workflow changes
+• Integration depth - Tools have to connect to the communication channels you already use without forcing workflow changes

-- AI capability - Automated task extraction reduces the administrative burden that defeats adoption
+• AI capability - Automated task extraction takes off the administrative burden that usually kills adoption

-- No-code accessibility - Business teams need to build workflows without IT dependency
+• No-code accessibility - Business teams need to build workflows without waiting on IT

-- Scalability - Solutions should grow from individual use to team-wide deployment
+• Scalability - A solution should grow from one person’s use to team-wide deployment

-- Cost structure - Trials and accessible entry points allow evaluation before budget commitment
+• Cost structure - Trials and accessible entry points let you evaluate before committing budget

-The shift from manual task tracking to AI-powered automation represents more than efficiency gains.
-It fundamentally changes what teams can accomplish by removing the coordination overhead that historically consumed manager time.
+The move from manual task tracking to AI-powered automation is about more than efficiency.
+It changes what teams can actually get done, because it strips out the coordination overhead that used to swallow manager time.

 Frequently Asked Questions